 The better you manage your time, the less likely you are to procrastinate, and the less you procrastinate the more you can get done.
 Again, using SMART goals can help with this, although a lot of the things we need to do might not need to be put through the SMART goals process.
 Nothing wrong with that, just whip out your phone and add the tasks to your phone’s calendar and set a series of reminders.

 Also, as I said before, don’t overload yourself with tasks, set aside time to also have some self-care breaks so you don’t burn out and so you can keep your motivation going.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences of you sabotaging yourself and what tips and tricks I’ve missed or have helped you in the comments section below as well.
-If you want to stay up-to-date with my blog, then sign up to my newsletter below.
-Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
+Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom right corner.

 Lastly, if you’d like to support my blog then you can make a donation of any size below as well.
 Until next time, Unwanted Life readers.